kjac/FormEditor/Tutorials/RatingsPartTwo.md

 - Edit the *Article* page and switch to the *Reviews* tab.
 - Replace the *Rating* field with the new custom field - and don't forget to enjoy how nice and simple the configuration is, compared to using the Radio button group field :)
 - Hit save and publish and view the page in frontend.

+**Note:** If the field does appear in the list of available fields, you have probably set up field type groups on the Form Editor data type.
+In that case you'll have to add the field to a group before you can use it.

 ## Closing remarks
 If everything goes as planned, the page shouldn't look any different in frontend.
 But behind the scenes we've got a better implementation with less risk of configuration errors (especially if you went the Visual Studio way).